 Recently, Thailand FDA has brought a revised list of institutional review boards (IRBs) / ethics committees (ECs) that it recognizes for acceptance of applications.

-In our previous articles (see Part I and Part II), we’ve discussed about the regulatory scenario in Thailand, including regulatory approvals for clinical trial in Thailand, ethics committee approval for clinical trial in Thailand, documents required for regulatory submission and ethics committee submission in Thailand.
-We’ve also presented a list of ethics committees that are recognized for application to Thailand FDA.
+In our previous articles (see Part I and Part II), we’ve discussed the regulatory scenario in Thailand, including regulatory approvals for the clinical trial in Thailand, ethics committee approval for the clinical trial in Thailand, documents required for regulatory submission, and ethics committee submission in Thailand.
+We’ve also presented a list of ethics committees that are recognized for application to the Thailand FDA.

 Now, with the revised notification, the list of currently recognized ethics committees in Thailand is being updated.

 List of Ethics Committees recognized by Thailand FDA

 |#||Name of IRB, or name of institute / Hospital / University, where IRB is established||Recognition starts from||Recognition end on|

 |2||Phramongkutklao College of Medicine, Bangkok||05 Oct 2016||04 Oct 2018|

 |5.||Khon Kaen University, Khon Kaen||11 Nov 2016||10 Nov 2018|